apache/shenyu-website/content/en/projects/shenyu/spring-cloud-proxy/index.md

 * firstly，the domain name that requested before in your service, now need to replace with gateway's domain name.

-* secondly，shenyu gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if your familiar with it.
+* secondly，ShenYu gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if your familiar with it.

 ```yaml